Stock events for Brinker International, Inc. (EAT)

 EAT’s Geographic footprint

-Brinker International, Inc. operates and franchises over 1,600 restaurants across 29 countries and two U.S. territories.
-The Chili's segment includes company-owned restaurants primarily in the United States and Canada, as well as royalties from franchised locations in the U.S., 27 other countries, and two U.S. territories.
-The Maggiano's segment consists of company-owned restaurants in the United States and royalties from its domestic franchise business.
+Brinker International operates or franchises more than 1,600 restaurants across the United States and in 29 countries and two U.S. territories internationally.
+Chili's includes company-owned restaurants primarily in the U.S. and Canada, as well as domestic and international franchise businesses.
+The Maggiano's segment comprises company-owned restaurants in the U.S. and its domestic franchise business.

 EAT Corporate Image Assessment